What keeps youth connected to church?

 Your family has made a commitment to be a part of a church - but why?
 Is that an answer you can articulate together?

-I want your youth - I want your family - to have a lasting and consequential faith.
+We want your youth - we want your family - to have a lasting and consequential faith.
 One that is centered on Christ, infused with grace and built on intergenerational relationships and intergenerational worship.
-My hope is that in doing so, that several years from now, I can contact your kids and find them still active in a church, committed to their faith and striving to live out their faith in daily life.
+Our hope is that in doing so, that several years from now, we can contact your kids and find them still active in a church, committed to their faith and striving to live out their faith in daily life.

 May your time here at church help bring your family closer to God and each other.